jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_4_logging_and_monitoring.md

 ## AWS Cloud HSM
 - You pay an hourly fee for each active HSM in your account
 - It is not a heavy topic in the exam
-- The AWS CloudHSM service helps you meet corporate, contractual and regulatory compliance requirements for data security by using dedicated Hardware Security Moducle (HSM) appliances within the AWS cloud. (dedicated hardware instead of multi-tenant)
+- The AWS CloudHSM service helps you meet corporate, contractual and regulatory compliance requirements for data security by using dedicated Hardware Security Module (HSM) appliances within the AWS cloud. (dedicated hardware instead of multi-tenant)
 - Enables:
     - Control of data
     - Evidence of control